-Self-balancing scooters, or “hoverboards” typically come with different modes, giving you the option to calibrate the hoverboard’s gyroscope or set top speed and torque management.
+Self-balancing scooters, or “hoverboards,” typically come with different modes, giving you the option to calibrate the hoverboard’s gyroscope or set a top speed and torque management.
 Some also come with different lighting modes and features like built-in Bluetooth speakers.
 Here’s how to change mode settings on many of the most popular modern hoverboards.

 Most of the best-selling hoverboards come with at least two modes, a “beginner” or training mode and an “advanced” or “freestyle mode.”
-Beginner mode usually limits the device to about half of its top speed on level ground, or about 7- 8 MPH.
+Beginner mode usually limits the device to about half of its top speed on level ground or about 7- 8 MPH.
 Motor power may be reduced as well.
 This setting allows riders who are new to self-balancing scooters to safely get accustomed to the way of controlling the hoverboard’s movement via leaning forward and backward and adjusting foot pad pressure to turn.

-Advanced mode removes the hoverboard speed governor and on some models of hoverboard it also disables the automatic braking function.
-Warning: Always be aware of your surroundings and don’t use advanced/ manual modes until you feel confident in how to control the scooter.
+Advanced mode removes the hoverboard speed governor, and on some models of hoverboard, it also disables the automatic braking function.
+Warning: Always be aware of your surroundings, and don’t use advanced/ manual modes until you feel confident in how to control the scooter.

 Many hoverboards also come with a cruise mode, which allows for maximum speed on level ground but also maintains safety features and may limit acceleration torque from the in-wheel motors.
 Some hoverboards may also have an “off-road” or all-terrain mode and a “tandem mode” for riding with a friend.
 If you are interested in an off-road model, check out our Hoverfly XL review.

 For most hoverboards, the main way to change between modes is to toggle the switch located in the middle of the board.
 This may be on top or below the deck of the Hoverboard.
 Tips: If this doesn’t work, you can usually set your scooter to its default mode by pressing the power button for 10-15 seconds.

-On a non-bluetooth hoverboard, there is normally a physical button to toggle between modes.
+On a non-Bluetooth hoverboard, there is normally a physical button to toggle between modes.
 Depending on the type of hoverboard, this might also be the power button.
 In that case, to switch from one mode to another, you would press the power switch briefly.
 To power off, hold the button down.

 Make sure to check what mode your hoverboard is in before starting to ride.
 Users can do this via smartphone or by checking on the scooter itself.
 When calibrating the Hoverboard gyroscope, make sure you’re on a flat surface.
 Don’t try to ride a hoverboard that is not calibrated or won’t balance.